 It includes the operation of a high containment laboratory and clinical facilities as part of the Peter Doherty Institute for Infection and Immunity.
 Precinct partners also share a formidable history of relevant ground-breaking medical discoveries and developments.

 The leading edge in detection and rapid response

 Crucial aspects of dealing with biological pathogens or chemical weapons are detection and rapid response.
-National health authorities must have ready access to the medical countermeasure products needed to deal with a host of dangerous pathogens and agents when they become active, whether the result of natural causes or malicious intent.
+National health authorities must have ready access to the medical countermeasure products needed to deal with a host of dangerous pathogens and agents when they become active, whether as a result of natural causes or malicious intent.

 Detection research includes applying data mining and machine learning technologies to develop systems that can identify and track the onset of diseases that may result from contact with biological agents or chemical contaminants, but which might not become evident for days or even weeks.

 - Vaccines, drug discovery, drug delivery and diagnostics

 The university has successfully developed:

 - Treatment strategies for several tropical diseases including malaria